umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/code/subscribing-to-notifications.md

 ---
 description: >-
-  Subscribing to notifications allows you to listen for specific events and execute custom code in response.
+  Subscribing to notifications allows you to listen to specific events and run custom code in response.
 ---

 # Subscribing To Notifications